 Discipline on the bus has become a more prominent issue during the past couple years.
-I urge parents to explain to their children the importance of behavior on the school bus.
-Students should know their actions play an important role in their safety on the bus and the safety of every other student that rides the bus.
-Please take time to review discipline policies in handbook before school starts as there have been a few changes to the handbook regarding number of offenses.
-Student referral records will not be reset at semesters: they will be based on the entire school year which may result in possible bus suspensions that range from 1-10 days and possibly permanent for the current year.
+I urge parents to explain to their children the importance of behavior on the school bus Students should know their actions play an important role in their safety on the bus and the safety of every other student that rides the bus.
+Please take time to review discipline policies in the handbook before school starts as there have been a few changes to the handbook regarding number of offenses.
+Bus Suspensions will begin after the third writeup, progressing to removal from transportation after the sixth write-up.

-Parents please check vour student's route information before school starts.
+Parents please check your student's route information before school starts.
 With the ever increasing driver shortage we may be forced to make some changes in routing.
-Please be patient with sub- drivers, as they do not run these routes on a daily basis, pickup and drop-off time may vary a bit.
-Keeping driver's seats filled is becoming a larger task each year, if anyone would be interested in becoming a full time driver or sub-driver, please contact the Transportation Department.
-(437-2176).
+Please be patient with substitute drivers. as they do not run these routes on a daily basis, pick-up and drop-off time may vary a bit.
+Keeping driver's seats filled is becoming a larger task each year, if anyone would be interested in becoming a full time driver or substitute driver, please contact the Transportation Department.
+437-2176.
 Extra-curricular trips are also becoming harder to fill.
 Our routes must be taken care of first.
-We do everything in our power to make sure our students have the opportunity to compete or attend their prospective event, but there have been a few cases where we have had to make changes.
-In February the CDL testing procedures will change, which I believe will most likely also further limit new drivers.
-If you are interested, act before February.
+We do everything in our power to make sure our students have the opportunity to compete or attend their prospective event, but there have been a few cases where we have had to make changes